© Parkgate Society 2019

 This follows the route of a footpath that led to the Manor House.
 (See above)

-In 1853 the Mealor family built the cottages here in the orchard that they owned.
+In 1853 the Mealor family built Mealors Weint in the orchard that they owned, and built cottages there.
 The present Mealor family are the 8th & 9th generation of fishermen in Parkgate.
-Colin Mealor is now semi-retired.
-His Grandfather opened the shrimp shop on the Parade in 1918, which is now run by Colin's son, John.
+It was Jack Mealor who opened the shrimp shop on the Parade in 1918; his grandson is now semi-retired, and the business is now run by his great grandson.

 Moor refers to the marshy ground typical of the clay soils in this area.

-Was once the garden of the house on the Parade called the Moorings that was built in the late 1790s.
+Was once the garden of the house on the Parade called the Moorings Jack's Great Grandsonthat was built in the late 1790s.